Trail Development Projects

 Recipient: Metro Parks Tacoma

-The Tacoma Metropolitan Park District will use this grant to develop open park space on about 11 acres at Point Defiance Park, located on a peninsula at the northernmost point in the city.
-The primary recreation opportunities provided by the project will be walking, picnicking and sightseeing.
-This will be created by converting a former industrial site into an open greenspace.
+The Tacoma Metropolitan Park District used this grant to develop open park space on about 11 acres at Point Defiance Park, located on a peninsula at the northernmost point in the city.
+The primary recreation opportunities provided by the project are walking, picnicking and sightseeing.
 Amenities include walking trails, site furnishings, restrooms, lighting, signage and landscaping.

 Recipient: Jefferson County